PRECISION INSIGHTS

 Submit your first interview within 3 days of source list approval

-Wait for feedback before proceeding
+Wait for feedback before continuing with more interviews

 Complete all interviews within 2–3 weeks